 For all other third countries not on this list, Member States and Schengen Associated countries are temporarily suspending all non-essential travel from those third countries to the EU+ area, meaning that only certain categories of travellers could be authorised for entry.
 The “EU+ area” includes 30 countries: 26 out of the 27 EU Member States as well as the four Schengen Associated States: Iceland, Liechtenstein, Norway and Switzerland.
 Ireland does not currently apply the travel restriction.

-As the epidemiological situation in and outside the EU evolves and travel restrictions at the EU’s external borders were gradually being lifted, visa operations have also resumed gradually.
+As the epidemiological situation inside and outside the EU evolves and travel restrictions at the EU’s external borders are gradually being lifted, visa operations have also resumed gradually.
 On 11 June 2020, the Commission published guidance for a phased and coordinated resumption of visa operations.

 The rules for applying for a short-stay visa remain unchanged.
 Member States’ consulates and external service providers have however, adapted practical aspects of access management, hygiene measures, payment methods etc. Appropriate information on the procedure to follow for lodging an application should be provided to applicants.